-The Louisiana wetlands support over 100 million migratory and resident birds.
-Louisiana Birds will help to identify over 140 familiar species with beautiful detailed illustrations.
-A map featuring prominent state-wide birding hotspots will be appreciated by state visitors or residents.
+There are many Audubon designated "Important Bird Areas" (IBAs) in the state of Montana.
+The Birds of the Missouri River Corridor, Cascade County will introduce you to one of them.
+This pocket-sized reference guide will help to identify over 140 familiar species, with beautiful detailed illustrations.
+A map featuring prominent river trails will be appreciated by visitors or residents.
 Laminated for durability, this lightweight guide will conveniently fold to fit into your pocket.
-Perfect for observing your backyard feeder guests or those species out on the trail.
+Perfect for observing backyard feeder guests or those species out on the trail.
+A portion of the proceeds from the sale of this guide support the important work of the Upper Missouri Breaks Audubon Society.
+Made in the USA.

 Breeders Choice Articles